skalenetwork/skale-consensus/blockdecrypt/README.md

 ```

 7. The client will now form the encrypted argument by concatenating
-bytes of the header with the cipherText.
+bytes of the header with the cipherText and wrapping the result into magic constants
+that are used to locate the encrypted argument in ```transaction->data```

 ```
 byte[] encryptedArgument  =